 As an externally managed business, the Company does not have any employees or office space.
 As such, the Group does not operate a diversity policy with regards to any administrative, management and supervisory functions.
-A description of the Board's policy on director diversity can be found on page 36.
+A description of the Board's policy on director diversity can be found in the Corporate Governance Report of the Annual Report.